Flexible study options

 * Instructions and feedback: instructions for using Optima and feedback to AVERKO

-It's good to remember that utilising an information network does not of itself add quality to teaching or make studying flexible.
+It's good to remember that utilising an information network does not itself add quality to teaching or make studying flexible.
 An interesting learning environment that uses information networks may however, combined with one's enthusiasm to learn, provide the necessary impetus towards meaningful study and learning.